 The Bench Trial Process

-The bench trial process is streamlined compared to a jury trial, as it involves only the judge as the decision-maker.
+What happens at a bench trial procedurally?
+The process is streamlined compared to a jury trial, as it involves only the judge as the decision-maker.
 Understanding how this process works can help plaintiffs, defendants, and legal teams prepare effectively.

 Below is a breakdown of the typical bench trial process.